defenseunicorns/leapfrogai/src/leapfrogai_ui/README.md

    Add these values to the "GOTRUE_URI_ALLOW_LIST" (no spaces!).
 This variable may not exist and you will need to add it.
    Restart the supabase-auth pod after updating the config:
    `http://localhost:5173/auth/callback,http://localhost:4173/auth/callback`
-   Note - Port 4173 is utilized by Playwright for E2E tests.
+   **NOTE:** Port 4173 is utilized by Playwright for E2E tests.
 You do not need this if you are not concerned about Playwright.

 ###### With Keycloak authentication